GangOfUlpgc/edison-risc-v-simulator/README.md

 For more information, support, or to discuss Edison and the Vega engine with other users and developers, please join our Discord server or subscribe to our mailing list.

-## Contact

-For further inquiries or if you need help, feel free to contact the maintainers via email at [edison-support@example.com](mailto:edison-support@example.com).

-Enjoy coding with Edison and exploring the RISC-V architecture!
+#### Enjoy coding with Edison and exploring the RISC-V architecture!